Lost children of Francoism: Prisons

 Caserón de la Goleta, the women's prison in Málaga, had horrible conditions for women prisoners.
 Women were packed into tiny, unhygienic cubicles where conditions were so bad that they facilitated the spread of disease.
 Food often consisted of fruit peels or edible waste.
-Many of the remaining were there as retaliation for relatives having disappeared or fled into exile.
+Many of the inmates were there as retaliation for relatives having disappeared or fled into exile.
 Guards and visiting church and regime officials would often sexually assault female prisoners.
-Pregnant women would be forced to give birth in unsanitary prison conditions, and infant mortality was a problem, with many infants dying.
+Pregnant women would be forced to give birth in unsanitary prison conditions, and infant mortality was a serious issue.

 María Topete Fernández was part of prison leadership at the Prison for Nursing Mothers in Madrid.
 Held up as a model for being the first of its kind in Europe, the prison had problems with infant mortality.
 While the Law of Maternal and Infant Health in June 1941 reduced infant deaths by a small amount, imprisoned Republican women would not see improved rates until 1943, and significant improvement until 1952, when the prison's rationing system was abandoned.

 The punishment of being a female relative of a "red" male was resurrected between 1945 and 1947, when there was a surge in guerrilla activity.
-That resulted in a large number of rural women swelling the ranks of Spanish prisons, including in women's prisons in Madrid, Córdoba, Málaga and Segovia.
+This resulted in a large number of rural women swelling the populations of Spanish prisons, including in Madrid, Córdoba, Málaga and Segovia.
 They had received sentences of 20 to 30 years merely for feeding "red" male relatives.
 Age did not matter, as girls as young as nine were sent to prison, where they would be physically assaulted by guards.